-If you are concerned about your relationship, and you would both like to work with me, I would initially work with both of you in couple’s therapy.
-After this work, if one of you would like to continue in individual therapy, I could work with only one of you.
-Due to potential trust issues, it is my preference to continue individual therapy with only one partner.
-I will gladly make necessary referrals to another therapist.
+If you are concerned about your relationship, and you would both like to work with me, We would initially work with both of you in couple’s therapy.
+After this work, if one of you would like to continue in individual therapy, We could work with only one of you.
+Due to potential trust issues, it is our preference to continue individual therapy with only one partner.
+We will gladly make necessary referrals to another therapist.

-I help adults build healthier and stronger relationships.
-I create a safe space for you to feel heard with no blame or judgment.
+We help adults build healthier and stronger relationships.
+We create a safe space for you to feel heard with no blame or judgment.
 Clients have expressed noticing that relationship changes frequently follow individual changes.
 Don’t wait to build your relationships.

-Jumoke Omojola LICSW is a Mental Health Therapist in Omaha, Nebraska where she assists adults create healthier, happier lives and nurturing relationships.
-She serves Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.
+We are Mental Health Therapists in Omaha, Nebraska where we assist adults create healthier, happier lives and nurturing relationships.
+We serve Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.